-If you want a restaurant to recognize someone’s birthday or a special occasion at your table, there is a proper way to ask.
-When you call for a reservation, tell the receptionist what you are celebrating in advance.
-It’s a nightly occurrence in every restaurant, so don’t expect any special treatment or a troupe of waiters to serenade you.
+If you want a restaurant to recognize someone’s birthday at your table, there is a proper way to ask.
+When you call to make a reservation, tell the receptionist that you’re celebrating in advance, or if you book online, make a note on your reservation.
+Birthdays are a nightly occurrence in every restaurant, so don’t expect any special treatment or a troupe of waiters to serenade you.
+Some restaurants have special routines for birthday guests, but most will simply offer add a candle in whatever dessert you order.

-The staff will be delighted to add a candle in your dessert (if the guest of honor orders one).
-At most restaurants, it will not be served complimentary.
+Most restaurants will not send a free birthday dessert, and you should never expect one.
 If possible, tell the maitre’d or host whose birthday it is when you check in or discreetly point them out to your server to avoid any confusion.
-What you should not do: wait until the last minute, awkwardly beckon the waiter to speak privately in plain view of the birthday boy or girl, and whisper instructions to orchestrate the “big surprise.”
+Avoid waiting until the last minute, awkwardly beckoning the waiter to speak privately in plain view of the birthday boy or girl, and whispering instructions to orchestrate the “big surprise.”

-Also, don’t feel the need to constantly reference that you are celebrating a birthday to the waiter every time he visits the table.
-If you want the celebration to go smoothly, communicate your instructions as clearly as possible, and he or she’ll take care of it.
-It’s best not to bring your own cake to a restaurant, expecting it to be served.
-If you insist, fine dining establishments are likely to levy a plating fee (as many do with wine corkage).
-Would we let you bring in your own rotisserie chicken and serve it as an entree free of charge?
-Restaurants are businesses that require selling food for profit to survive, be respectful of that.
+Also, don’t feel the need to constantly remind the waiter that you’re celebrating a birthday every time they visit the table.
+If you want the celebration to go smoothly, communicate your instructions as clearly as possible, and they’ll take care of it.
+It’s best not to bring your own cake to a restaurant, but check with the restaurant in advance to see if they’ll allow it.
+Most fine dining establishments will likely levy a plating fee (as many do with wine corkage) if you insist on bringing your own cake.
+Restaurants need to sell food for a profit to survive, be respectful of that.

 What about this situation?
 My husband took me to a nice restaurant for lunch to celebrate my birthday.
 The restaurant was aware that it was my birthday.
 After lunch he ordered a dessert, I did not.
 A few minutes later, the waiter brought me a dessert with a lit candle.